Warren says she'll reveal plan to pay for 'Medicare-for-all' soon, amid fears of rising middle-class taxes

 "Every single person who is running for president of the United States on the Democratic side right now knows that families are getting crushed by the cost of health care," Warren said during the town hall.
 "They also know that the cheapest possible way to make sure that everyone gets the health care they need is 'Medicare-for-all,' and that's why I support 'Medicare-for-all.'"

-Fox News' Tara Prindiville and Ben Florance contributed to this report.
+Fox News' Tara Prindiville, Ben Florance and Madeleine Rivera contributed to this report.